-We have already started assessing the worst affected properties in the most impacted areas.
-In the New Year we will contact all other customers to check the level of damage to your home and contents.
+We have already started assessing the worst affected properties in the most impacted areas and we will be contacting all customers with claims to check the level of damage to their home and contents.
 Assessment may require a site visit.
 In some cases, such as for contents, you may simply be asked to provide specific information about damaged goods.
 It’s useful to photograph the damage and broken items as these will help to support your claim.

 If an assessor needs to visit your property, they will have identification and they will arrive at a time agreed with you.

 In the majority of cases, we will assess the damage to your home and contents and cash settle you for your loss.
 We believe cash-settling your claim provides you with the greatest flexibility.
 It provides you with the freedom to make choices that work best for your circumstances.
 You can choose your own builder, make improvements and alterations to your property and work to timeframes that suit you.

 - What does a cash settlement cover?